OpenLMIS/openlmis-referencedata/demo-data/README.md

   * users:
     * administrator
     * admin
-10. CCE Inventory Manager
+11. CCE Inventory Manager
   * rights:
     * CCE Inventory View
     * CCE Inventory Edit
   * users:
     * administrator - has this role for Family Planning at SN1/FP approval point and Essential Meds at SN2/EM approval point
-    * divo1 - has this role for EPI at home facility
+    * divo1 - has this role for EPI at SN-CUAMBA-DIST/Cuamba district approval point
     * divo2 - has this role for EPI at home facility
     * rivo - has this role for EPI at home facility
-11. CCE Inventory Viewer
+12. CCE Inventory Viewer
   * rights:
     * CCE Inventory View
   * users:
-    * administrator - has this role for Family Planning at FP approval point and Essential Meds at EM approval point
+    * administrator - has this role for Family Planning at SN1/FP approval point and Essential Meds at SN2/EM approval point
-    * divo1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)
-    * divo2 - has this role for EPI at Lichinga district approval point (SN-LICHINGA-DIST)
+    * divo2 - has this role for EPI at SN-LICHINGA-DIST/Lichinga district approval point
-    * rivo - has this role for EPI at Niassa province approval point (SN-NIASSA-PROV)
+    * rivo - has this role for EPI at SN-NIASSA-PROV/Niassa province approval point
-    * vsrmanager1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)
+    * vsrmanager1 - has this role for EPI at SN-CUAMBA-DIST/Cuamba district approval point
     * vsrmanager2 - has this role for EPI at home facility